chrplr/PCBS/slides/2023-PROG201/lecture1.md

 5. Manipulating sound.
 Program an audio experiment (python)

-6. More on-line exepriments with jsPsych (javascript)
+6. More on-line experiments with jsPsych (javascript)

 7. Clean code programming, Introduction to Git, Start of the project.